Nicolai-Electronics/tanmatsu-documentation/src/index.md

 After all non-USA pre-orders have shipped we will start shipping the orders going to the USA.

-This section of the documentation website will be updated when more information is available.
+This section of the documentation website will be updated often so be sure to check for updates now and then.

-### Why are orders to USA addresses delayed?
+#### Why are orders to USA addresses delayed?

 US customs has introduced a non-standard way of tariff handling.
 Instead of the normal procedure that the rest of the world uses where a bill is sent by the receiver of a parcel when importing goods US customs has implemented a very convoluted system of charging the sender of a parcel after the parcel has shipped.